-Under the proposed rule, we will treat most types of submissions as filed on the date you send the submission to us if you comply with certain requirements.
+Under these rules, we treat most types of submissions as filed on the date you send the submission to us if you comply with certain requirements.
 The requirements vary depending on the method of filing you use.
 We may ask you for evidence of when you sent a submission to us.

-There are a few types of submissions to us that we always treat as filed when received (not when sent), no matter what method you use: (1) Applications for benefits and related submissions (unless the instructions for the applicable forms provide for an earlier date), (2) advance notices of reportable event (under subpart C of section 4043), (3) notices of missed contributions exceeding \$1 million (under subpart D of section 4043), and (4) requests for approval of a multiemployer plan amendment.
+There are a few types of submissions to us that we always treat as filed when received (not when sent), no matter what method you use: (1) An application for benefits and related submissions (unless the instructions for the applicable forms provide for an earlier date), (2) an advance notice of reportable event (under subpart C of part 4043), (3) a notice of missed contributions exceeding \$1 million (under subpart D of part 4043), and (4) a request for approval of a multiemployer plan amendment.
 The "filed-when-received" rule is necessary for these submissions because we may need to act quickly to provide benefit payments, to protect participants or premium payers, or to act within a statutory time frame.

 In these cases, as well as cases where you do not meet the requirements for your filing date to be the date you send your submission, your filing date is the date we receive your submission.
-However, if we receive your submission after 5 p.m. (our time) on a business day, or anytime on a weekend or Federal holiday, we will treat it as received on the next business day.
+However, if we receive your submission after 5 p.m. (our time) on a business day, or anytime on a weekend or Federal holiday, we treat it as received on the next business day.